 The Brother iPrint&Scan app is superb.
 It supports nearly every file type and you can also scan directly to your mobile device.
-You can access the printer's settings as well and to check on the printer's ink levels.
+You can access the printer's settings as well and to check on the printer's toner levels.
 It also supports NFC, so you can quickly connect your mobile phone to the printer.